Request Information

 Whether online or on campus, University of Wisconsin programs have a reputation for delivering world-class education and student support.
 Accreditation is your assurance that you will graduate with skills that are relevant to your field and valued by employers.
 The Biodiversity Conservation and Management program is approved by the University of Wisconsin Board of Regents and is fully accredited by the Higher Learning Commission.

-To be eligible for the Master of Science in Biodiversity Conservation and Management, or any of the certificate programs, students must meet the following requirements:
+To be eligible for the Master of Science in Biodiversity Conservation and Management, students must meet the following requirements:

 • Bachelor’s degree, in any discipline, from an accredited university (min.
 3.0 GPA).